 The Public Trustee can help

-When the Public Trustee is appointed as your Financial Administrator by the Guardianship and Administration Board, it is our responsibility to manage your financial affairs.
+When the Public Trustee is appointed as your Financial Administrator by the Tasmanian Civil and Administrative Tribunal (the Tribunal), it is our responsibility to manage your financial affairs.
 We will ensure that your best interest is promoted and your financial well-being is protected for the long term.